 5.1 configuration receiver with 100 watts per channel at 1 kHz – 1 channel 8 ohms, 0.9% THD.
 It is possible to put speakers with an impedance of 2 ohms on the front channels, but the other channels support a load of 6 ohms or higher.
 You can also double the front LR speakers in the 2.1 or 3.1 settings.

-This model has HDMI version 2.1 – 4 inputs and one output.
+This model has 4 HDMI inputs and 1 output.
 This version supports 4K/60p 4:4:4 video and dynamic range – HDR10, Dolby Vision and HLG, colors – BT.2020.
 The RX-V385 works with Dolby True HD and DTS-HD Master Audio with three BAC-384 kHz/32-bit DACs.
 It also decodes compressed formats.

 Via USB, you can read MP3/WMA/MPEG-4 AAC/WAV, but only up to a resolution of 16 bits/48 kHz.
 FLAC is not supported in any form.
 But from my experience, I want to say that listening to music through the USB port of the receiver is not a very interesting thing to do.
 After all, the RX series is designed more for movies, music concerts, and video clips than for listening to high-quality audio file formats.